wlh18/html-css-1/README.md

 #### Inline Level

 Inline level elements *DO NOT* start on a new line and will only take up as much width as needed.
+They can share a line with other inline elements.

 For example: the `<span>` tag is a common `inline` display element.